Effective online activities are relevant to the “real world” outside of class.

 (Debra Dirksen, “Hitting the Reset Button: Using Formative Assessment to Guide Instruction,” 2011)

-In addition to a variety of formative and summative assessments, it’s important to have a variety in the types of assessments that you use.
+In addition to a variety of formative and summative assessments, it’s important to have a variety in the types of activities that you use.
 This helps to address the diversity of your students’ needs, strengths, interests, etc. If students are only ever taking tests and quizzes, you’re not varying your assessment.
-Add in graded discussions, writing assignments/journaling, audio/video projects, group assessments, case studies, etc. Appeal to the strengths and interests of your students.
+Add in graded discussions, writing assignments/journaling, audio/video projects, group activities, case studies, etc. Appeal to the strengths and interests of your students.
 This is in alignment with the principles of Universal Design for Learning (UDL) and Culturally Responsive Teaching (CRT), which you can learn more about on the Inclusion page.
 Provide options for students to show what they know – could they create an infographic instead of a shorter persuasive paper or a podcast instead of a research paper?

 Effective online activities have clear expectations.